Stephen Harlin, MD

 - Stress Reduction And Resiliency Training (SMART), Benson-Henry Institute, Harvard Medical School/Mass General Hospital

 - Mindfulness-Based Stress Reduction (MBSR), Jon Kabat-Zinn & Saki Santorelli, University of Massachusetts

 - Studies in Personalized Medicine, Vanderbilt University School of Medicine

 Maureen Magner, MS

 Food Is Your Best Medicine

 Maureen is the staff nutritionist at The Harlin Center for Precision Medicine.
 She educates patients on the healthful benefits of plant-based nutrition, analyzes food diaries, counsels patients with specific risks uncovered through laboratory testing, and prepares personalized nutrition reports and recommendations.

-In addition, she is a guest lecturer for the nutrition segment of our Stress Management and Resiliency Training (SMART) course, presented at both The Harlin Center and at New College of Florida (Sarasota).
+In addition, she is a guest lecturer for the nutrition segment of the Stress Management and Resiliency Training (SMART) course, presented at New College of Florida (Sarasota).
 Lastly, she promotes healthy eating and lifestyle choices as a guest speaker at local forums.